 Your compensation is far from the only thing on the negotiating table.
 Take a long, hard look at the other items that would make your job better.
 From flex time to extra vacation days to money toward a professional development class, this negotiation is your oyster.

 Once you have all this information, you should feel sufficiently prepared to have the conversation with your future employer.
 While you might not utilize all of it, it’s so incredibly valuable to have it at your fingertips.

 Of course, once you’ve gathered all these facts, you’re left with the tricky part: starting the conversation.
 Muse coach Jennifer Fink doesn’t recommend putting your requests in an email, though you can indicate in a short message that you’d like to discuss the offer over the phone or in person.

 The most important thing to keep in mind is that if you’re confident in your approach, as well as thoughtful about how you’re asking and what you’re negotiating, you’ll have a good conversation.
 Just remember: The more knowledgeable you are, the less daunting this will be.

 You’ve got this!

-Photo of man researching salary range Hero Images/Getty Images.
+Photo of person researching salary range Hero Images/Getty Images.

 Stacey Lastoe is the Senior Editor/Writer of The Muse.
 She started writing short stories in the second grade and is immensely grateful to have the opportunity to write and edit professionally.
 Her work has appeared in YouBeauty, Refinery29, A Practical Wedding, Runner's World online, and The Billfold among other publications.
 She enjoys running and eating in equal measure and lives with her husband and dog in Brooklyn.
 All three of them are avid New York Mets fans.
 Say hello on @stacespeaks.More from this Author